 Surgery may be recommended if:

-During ACL reconstruction, the surgeon will typically remove the torn ligament and replaces it with a “graft” to make your new ACL.
+During ACL reconstruction, the surgeon will typically remove the torn ligament and replaces it with a “graft” to make your new ligament.
 Common graft sources include one of your hamstring tendons or a tendon from the front of your knee called the quad/patellar tendon or tissue from a cadaver.

 After surgery you will do physiotherapy again to help regain your knee range of motion, strength, and help you return to your activities.
 Return to pre-injury competition safely typically takes between 9-12 months.